 Support can be provided through a combination of teaching models including in-class support, small group pull-out instruction or Core Support classes, co-teaching, and one-on-one instruction as necessary.
 It is important to note that no formal Learning Support services are available at the high school level at this time.

-Concordia does not currently employ a Speech/Language Pathologist, Occupational or Physical Therapist, or Clinical or Educational Psychologist.
+Concordia does not currently employ a Speech/Language Pathologist, or Occupational or Physical Therapist.
 While some of these supports can be provided on our campus through an outside service provider, they come at an additional cost to the family and Concordia is not responsible for the quality or range of support given through these services.

 To provide a diverse and optimal learning environment for all classes, the number of Learning Support students is monitored in each division.
 Curriculum-based assessments are administered as part of the admissions process and can include scores in the core subject areas of math and literacy.
 If a student is applying to join the Concordia school environment and has a history of previous support, the family should provide any and all specific details or documentation at the time of application, in order to ensure a match between the student’s learning needs and levels of support available at Concordia at the time of application.